serve-and-volley/sight-and-sound-poll-data/2012/README.md

 For the 2012 poll, here is the time it took for me to scrape:
 - the data of 1,205 voters (directors and critics) [[652 KB](https://github.com/serve-and-volley/sight-and-sound-poll-data/blob/main/2012/csv_raw_data/voters_2012.csv)]
-- the data of the all 12,060 votes (some voters voted for more than 10 movies) [[1.2 MB](https://github.com/serve-and-volley/sight-and-sound-poll-data/blob/main/2012/csv_raw_data/votes_2012.csv)]
+- the data of the all 12,060 votes (some voters voted for more or less than 10 movies) [[1.2 MB](https://github.com/serve-and-volley/sight-and-sound-poll-data/blob/main/2012/csv_raw_data/votes_2012.csv)]

 ```bash
 $ time python3 scrape_votes_2012.py